 - Red or swollen eyelids: This could indicate an infection or allergy.

-- Too sensitive to light: If your baby shuts his eyes whenever he is stepping out in the sun then he may have a pressure problem in the eye or an issue with the retinal cells.
+- Too sensitive to light: If your baby shuts eyes whenever you both are stepping out in the sun, then this could be an indication that the baby may have a pressure problem in the eye or an issue with the retinal cells.